Lakonik/SSDNeRF/README.md

 - Code to reproduce ALL the experiments in the paper and supplementary material (including single-view reconstruction on the real KITTI Cars dataset).
 <br><img src="ssdnerf_kitti.gif" width="500" alt=""/>
-- New features including support for tiled triplanes (rollout layout) and 16-bit caching (to save memory).
+- New features including support for tiled triplanes (rollout layout), FP16 diffusion sampling, and 16-bit caching.
 - A simple GUI demo (modified from [torch-ngp](https://github.com/ashawkey/torch-ngp)).
 <br><img src="ssdnerf_gui.png" width="500" alt=""/>